On totally Lindel\"of spaces: Notation and Preliminaries

 \end{defn}

-As mentioned above totally Lindelöf is a property that was isolated in order to unify the proof that countable products of $P$-spaces and countable products of $\sigma$-compact spaces remain Lindelöf.
-The proof of the following propositoin that will be used later may help the reader gaining some intuition on the definition of totally Lindelöf.
+As mentioned above, totally Lindelöf is a property that was isolated to unify the proof that countable products of $P$-spaces and countable products of $\sigma$-compact spaces remain Lindelöf.
+The proof of the following proposition, which will be used later, may help the reader in gaining some intuition about the definition of totally Lindelöf.
 For readers interested in learning more about this definition, they should refer to \cite{vaughan}.